kjeiun/amuse/src/lm/README.md

 # Language Model Pretraining

-This directory contains the language model pretraining code used for FineWeb-style Llama experiments.
+This directory contains the language model pretraining code used for FineWeb-100B Llama experiments.

 ## Quick Start